 Despite all the success Parker was having in front of the camera, his mom noticed he was sad in his room one day after having a friend over.
 She asked him what was wrong and he said “I just realized I’ll never play Billy again” (still at just the age of 12 years old).
 So the family investigated the upcoming BETM shows to see if perhaps there was one looking for a Billy.
 In late April of 2018, when they emailed the Director of the Civic Theatre production, William Sanders, he was delighted to hear from the Fullmores as he had decided to launch a production of Billy Elliot without a Billy in mind.

 Per his direction, they sent him some videos of Parker singing and dancing and doing scenes, which Sanders subsequently shared with staff and his creative team.
 Shortly thereafter Parker was offered the part.

 After a summer spent in California, the family moved to Pennsylvania in August to begin rehearsals.
-Parker won’t be the only Fullmore involved in the Civic Theatre production of BETM, as his younger sister Payton will be making her BETM debut as the ballet girl Susan Parks.
+Parker wouldn’t be the only Fullmore involved in the Civic Theatre production of BETM, as his younger sister Payton made her BETM debut as the ballet girl Susan Parks.
 At first, Parker was rehearsing daily for seven hours each day.
-Now that school has started (in 2018-19, Parker will be home schooled), he rehearsed 3-4 hrs per night and all day on Sundays.
+Then, once school had started (in 2018-19, Parker would again be home schooled), he rehearsed 3-4 hrs per night and all day on Sundays.

-He says that, in many ways, the Civic Theatre production has been his most challenging, citing the fact that the company had to use makeshift rehearsal spaces in various locations around town due to the theatre renovation.
+He says that, in many ways, the Civic Theatre production had been his most challenging thus far, citing the fact that the company had to use makeshift rehearsal spaces in various locations around town due to the theatre renovation.